A new material could find applications in aerospace components and medical implants

 At the molecular level, materials usually expand because an increase in temperature leads directly to an increase in the length of the atomic bonds between the elements.
 Sometimes it also causes the atoms to spin, leading to more spacious structures that affect the overall volume.

 Not with this stuff.

-The team observed the behavior of this material across a huge temperature spectrum, noting "only tiny changes in the bonds, the position of the oxygen atoms and the rotations of the atom arrangements."
+The team observed the behavior of this material across a huge temperature spectrum, noting "only tiny changes in the bonds, the position of the oxygen atoms and the rotations of the arrangements of the atoms."

 Researchers are now trying to understand the exact mechanism behind this extreme temperature resistance.

-“Which part acts and at what temperature?
-This is the next question, ”Sharma says. he adds, "Scandium is rarer and more expensive, but we are experimenting with other elements that could replace it while maintaining the same stability."
+"Which part acts and at what temperature?
+This is the next question," says Sharma. he adds, "Scandium is rarer and more expensive, but we are experimenting with other elements that could replace it while maintaining the same stability."

 Scandium aside, the other elements are widely available.
 This prodigious material with temperature should therefore present no obstacles to large-scale production.